javierbrea/eslint-plugin-boundaries/packages/website/docs/classification/dependency.md

 Unlike [elements](./elements.md) and [files](./files.md), there are **no descriptors to configure** for the dependency metadata.
 The plugin computes it automatically from the import: from the AST node that produced the dependency, the literal source string, and the relative position of the two elements.

-This is the layer that lets you write rules about the *nature* of an import — for example, allowing a type-only dependency where a value dependency would be forbidden, or restricting imports to a `child` element.
+This is the layer that lets you write policies about the *nature* of an import — for example, allowing a type-only dependency where a value dependency would be forbidden, or restricting imports to a `child` element.

 ## Dependency Metadata Description